collapsed-stacks/startups/questions/6049/is-xyz-an-acceptable-domain-name-for-a-startup.md

 - posted by: [Kamuela Franco](https://stackexchange.com/users/3514614/kamuela-franco) on 2015-08-15
 - score: 0

-<p>Whether or not a domain fits your target market is entirely determined by your target market.
+Whether or not a domain fits your target market is entirely determined by your target market.
 An audience of programmers is quite conditioned to .IO TLD's whereas the average young person may be less so.
-If your market is at all older and generally not online much, you are almost exclusively restricted to a .com TLD in my opinion.</p>
+If your market is at all older and generally not online much, you are almost exclusively restricted to a .com TLD in my opinion.

-<p>Also, you need to think about how the site will be marketed.
+Also, you need to think about how the site will be marketed.
 You have to say it aloud and be comfortable getting people to pronounce and spell it with as little ambiguity as possible.
-URL shortening sites that are most often passed around on Social Media do not need to follow this rule because most people aren't ever going to use them outside of the context of easy sharing on Social Media.</p>
+URL shortening sites that are most often passed around on Social Media do not need to follow this rule because most people aren't ever going to use them outside of the context of easy sharing on Social Media.

-<p>I don't think there is a TLD for "startups," and I personally feel like you should not think of yourself as one outside of anywhere it benefits you like funding rounds.
+I don't think there is a TLD for "startups," and I personally feel like you should not think of yourself as one outside of anywhere it benefits you like funding rounds.
 Your company's brand determines nearly everything about its present and restricts or frees a lot of its future.
-That being said, I think your "getPRODUCT.com" isn't such a bad idea because your brand is still captured, and it may not be as difficult as you'd expect to acquire the TLD you'd prefer later on.</p>
+That being said, I think your "getPRODUCT.com" isn't such a bad idea because your brand is still captured, and it may not be as difficult as you'd expect to acquire the TLD you'd prefer later on.

-<p>I hope I've given you something to chew on.</p>
+I hope I've given you something to chew on.

 ## Answer 12326